highchair/artinruins-com/_property/gulf-station-circular.md

 #### The Changing Face Of Historical Preservation

-_Originally aired on Focus RI, WRNI, May 2nd – by Ned Connors._
+_Originally aired on Focus RI, WRNI, May 2nd — by Ned Connors_

 Last week a small downtown parcel of land, overlooking Route 95 adjacent to the old Providence Police Station, made the front page.
 The land, owned by Paolino Properties, had been the home of a Gulf gas station since 1968, a few years after the Interstate came through.